 Instead please say this: “Hey, we're having a girls night next weekend.
 We'd totally love having you join us!”

-- I do understand you're trying to be nice and thoughtful, however I do like nights out with friends.
-Yes I have good and bad days.
+- I do understand you're trying to be nice and thoughtful, however, I do like nights out with friends.
+Yes, I have good and bad days.
 I may have to cancel, but inviting me out with you, means you actually care about me and want to include me.
-Just ignoring me, tells me that you could really care less about me.
+Just ignore me, tells me that you could really care less about me.
 Don't invite me out of pity though.
 I will figure it out and will probably ditch you.
 Also, don't get upset if I drive myself to meet you.
 It's my way of reassuring myself I can leave if I can't handle it anymore.

 “I feel sorry for your husband.
 It must be hard being married to someone like you.”

 Instead please say this: “Your husband is so awesome!
 I love how he is able to be your rock when you need him to be!”

 - Like me?
 Ohhhh gee thanks.
 Actually, my husband knew about my “flaws” before we even started officially dating.
 He also knew it wasn't going to be easy, but my quirks are the few things he loves about me.
 Making me sound like a huge mess up does NOTHING for my anxiety, depression, etc. It actually does more damage than just keeping your mouth shut.

 “Will you just calm down!
 It's not that serious!”